MicrosoftDocs/memdocs/memdocs/intune/developer/app-sdk-android-phase2.md

 # Intune App SDK for Android - Understand the MSAL Prerequisite

-The Microsoft Intune App SDK for Android lets you incorporate Intune app protection policies (also known as **APP*- or MAM policies) into your native Java/Kotlin Android app.
+The Microsoft Intune App SDK for Android lets you incorporate Intune app protection policies (also known as **APP** or MAM policies) into your native Java/Kotlin Android app.
 An Intune-managed application is one that is integrated with the Intune App SDK.
 Intune administrators can easily deploy app protection policies to your Intune-managed app when Intune actively manages the app.

 > [!NOTE]
 > This guide is divided into several distinct stages.
 Start by reviewing [Plan the Integration](..\developer\app-sdk-android-phase1.md).

-# Stage 2: The MSAL Prerequisite
+## Stage 2: The MSAL Prerequisite

 ## Stage Goals